Analysis: Oil companies bet on $100 a barrel as they rush to sell assets

 Still, some buyers may struggle to secure financing.
 Some private equity firms that once loomed large in oil transactions have headed to the sidelines under investor pressure about climate change, while European banks have also largely pulled out of lending to oil companies.
 Smaller deals or land with more shale, seen as less polluting than tar sands oil, may be easier to finance, Pickering said.

-Among the largest sellers are the majors, including Royal Dutch Shell (RDSa.L), BP (BP.L) and Chevron (CVX.N).
-Early this year, big players – like Norway’s state-run Equinor (EQNR.OL) – were finding fewer buyers, as the company had to sell its position in North Dakota's Bakken shale region for $900 million, roughly one-fifth of the value of its purchase there a decade ago.
+Among the largest sellers are the majors, including Royal Dutch Shell, BP and Chevron.
+Early this year, big players – like Norway’s state-run Equinor – were finding fewer buyers, as the company had to sell its position in North Dakota’s Bakken shale region for $900 million, roughly one-fifth of the value of its purchase there a decade ago.

 While some sellers are motivated by an opportunity to unload underperforming assets at a profit, others, like Shell, are selling in an effort to cut back on carbon emissions under pressure from investors and government regulations.